 FUTfacts has become widely known for our refutations to the scripting, momentum and handicapping conspiracy theories.
 I have more than once been called gullible, naive or an EA shill because I don’t buy into these ideas.

 We challenge these beliefs because we want the truth to prevail.
 The community doesn’t become better place by spreading unfounded rumors.
-But at the same, there is a weightier concern: Namely the fact that these discussions about non-existent problems tend to remove the attention from real problems with FIFA, with EA and with it’s business model that many of us are entangled with.
+But at the same, there is a weightier concern: Namely the fact that these discussions about non-existent problems tend to remove the attention from real problems with FIFA as a game and with EA’s business model that many of us are entangled with.

 Gambling with EA

 As an example of a real life problem, take the fact that the addiction to FIFA is a gambling addiction by all relevant measures.
 As illustrated by this recent Reddit-post, a lot of people display the same signs that constitute a gambling addiction.
 Still, we aren’t discussing this.
 The fact that Craig Douglas aka Nepenthez was charged over promoting illegal gambling – to children did become subject to some debate in the community, but the fact that this is part of a bigger problem driven by FIFA’s core business model received little to no attention.

 Money for nothing but no chicks for free